achyutjagini/Machine-Learning-with-Spark-Streaming/README.md

 This project aims to bridge that gap by:
 - Demonstrating how streaming data ingestion and real-time processing can feed ML workflows.
-- Showing an end-to-end pipeline: data ingestion → preprocessing → feature engineering → modeling → visualization (or saving).
+- Showing an end-to-end pipeline: data ingestion → preprocessing → feature engineering → modeling → visualization
 - Serving as a template for users who want to build their own real-time ML + streaming applications using Apache Spark.

 ## Key Features